-I saw that there aren’t too many travelers on the Internet writing about Skopje, so since it is my native city I decided to write this Skopje travel guide.
+I saw that there aren’t too many travelers on the Internet writing about trveling to Skopje, so since it is my native city I decided to write this Skopje travel guide.
 After all who can give you better information about a city then local people, right?

 Today, the city center has more monuments than you can imagine.
 Maybe it’s not over-stretched to call Skopje the monument Capital of the world.
 Most of these monuments aren’t even related to Macedonian history or architecture.
 All these monuments were part of the previous Government controversial project: Skopje 2014.
 This project was controversial because it spent half a billion of taxpayers’ money.
 Oh yeah, and in case you didn’t know Macedonia is still one of the poorest countries in Europe.

 However, all these monuments and Gothic and classical buildings seem to be quite interesting for tourists.
-Plus, like I said Macedonia is one of the cheapest countries in Europe, which makes it a great bargain for travelers.
+Plus, as I said Macedonia is one of the cheapest countries in Europe, which makes it a great bargain for travelers.

 Why should you visit?